 In addition to using threshold-based alerts to detect when you’re in danger of getting rate limited, you can also use features like anomaly detection to uncover problematic trends in AWS control plane API usage.
 In the example below, the rate of AWS KMS

-ListKeys requests normally peaks on weekdays, but we can see an abnormal spike in usage on March 13th (a Saturday), followed by additional abnormal spikes about a week later.
+ListKeys requests normally peaks on weekdays, but we can see an abnormal spike in usage on March 21st (a Sunday), followed by additional abnormal spikes over the next five days.